-Fast food: 226.48 (as mentioned, treated me a bit more than I should have, but when I treat myself, I end up buying for one or two others – gotta get this category back under control!
+Fast food: 226.48 (as mentioned, it treated me a bit more than I should have, but when I treat myself, I buy for one or two others – gotta get this category back under control!

 Car 145.45 – ugh, tire issues!